 As Family Sharing does not work with in-app purchases, Duplicate File Finder does not support this option.
-Learn the explanation about Family Sharing on the Apple Support page.
+Read the explanation about Family Sharing on the Apple Support page.

-You can use Duplicate File Finder Pro on another your Mac using the same Apple ID, you used to purchase the application.
-Please note, when you install the app on a new Mac computer, your license for the Pro version on the app, does not synchronize automatically.
-You need to use the Restore button on the Purchasing dialog window to upgrade Duplicate File Finder to the Pro version.
+You can use Duplicate File Finder Pro on your other Mac using the same Apple ID you used to purchase the application.
+Please note that when you install the app on a new Mac computer, your license for the Pro version on the app does not synchronize automatically.
+You would need to use the Restore button on the Purchasing dialog window to upgrade Duplicate File Finder to the Pro version.